Kira-NT/cubes-without-borders/README.md

     //
     // Should be either "ON", or "BORDERLESS".
     "preferredFullscreenMode": "BORDERLESS",

+    // Specifies whether to postpone entering fullscreen mode until Minecraft is fully loaded.
+    //
+    // Enabling this option may result in a smoother startup sequence and can fix rare issues
+    // on systems with faulty drivers that do not immediately allow certain windows to enter
+    // fullscreen mode at a resolution that differs from the default one.
+    "useDelayedFullscreen": true,

     // Specifies whether to use a full-resolution framebuffer on platforms where
     // screen coordinates can be scaled relative to pixel coordinates, such as